TaylorTree/printio/README.rst

 Roadmap
 -------
+* Currently can only handle list of lists or dicts.
+Fix to handle plain list or dict.
+* Add option to display title in addition to column headings.
 * Add autonum column ability.
 * Add tb_html to format to a html table.
 * Add pre_html to format <pre> html </pre>.